jessepav/lacygoill-wiki-backup/admin/systemd.md

     $ systemd-analyze dot 'avahi-daemon.*' | dot -Tsvg > avahi.svg
     $ display avahi.svg

-## We can't redirect the output of a service into a file.
+## How to redirect the output of a service into a file.

-We need a more recent version of systemd to use the StandardOutput directive.
+Use the `StandardOutput` directive:
 <https://stackoverflow.com/a/43830129/9780968>

-Otherwise, you may use a hack (`/bin/sh -c 'cmd >redir'`):
+Otherwise, you might use a hack (`/bin/sh -c 'cmd >redir'`):
 <https://stackoverflow.com/a/37595720/9780968>

 ## ?

     $ systemd-delta

-It has a lot of output.
-I wonder whether all those `[OVERRIDDEN]` are due to `usrmerge`.
-If that's the case, and you need to clean the output:

-    :sil exe 'g/ are identical$/.-2,.d_' | g/^$/d_

 ## Talk about the `--no-hostname` option:

     $ journalctl -b --no-hostname
                     ^-----------^

-It's not available in ubuntu 16.04, but it is in 18.04.

 It makes the  output more readable, because it removes  the hostname which gives more room for the messages.

-## Convert all commands inside `/etc/rc.local` into systemd services

 ## Document the purpose of the tor daemon which may be running on your machine